vcedeno/PLOS_ONE_Pipelines_Supporting_Information/README.md

       * validateJson.py : code that check files against their JSON schema and terminate gracefully if a verification fails.
   * jsonInputPipeline
-    * input: property-inference-pipeline.json contains the list of function to execute.
+    * input: property-inference-pipeline.json contains the list of functions to execute.
 The example shows how to execute function h1.
     * schema: JSON schema for input verification.

 ### Invocation